 - Transcripts from all previous college work

-International applicants must apply through the International Studies Office rather than the Toulouse Graduate School.
-Please review the International Studies Office website for more information about degree equivalencies, English requirements, and the application process.
+International applicants should review review the International Admissions website for more information about degree equivalencies, English requirements, and the application process.
 Apply early to allow for extra time for the processing of this paperwork.

 2. Application to the Department of Anthropology

 In addition, applicants must also apply to and be accepted by the Department of Anthropology.
-Applicants should send all required documentation directly to the Department of Anthropology.
+You can apply online at https://apply.anthropology.unt.edu.

 - Three Letters of Recommendation

 - You will provide the names and email addresses of three recommenders in your department application.
 Once you submit your application, your recommenders will receive an email with a link to upload their letter and answer a few questions.
 Please be sure to submit your application before the deadline so that your recommenders have adequate time to complete their portion of this process.